-263. To Thomas Jefferson, Philadelphia, September 7, 1784, LAAR, V, 241.
+^{265.} Ibid., 252.
+See also James Madison to Thomas Jefferson, Philadelphia, October 17, 1784, LAAR, V, 272.

-Lafayette immediately assumed the role of "father" to the forty chiefs and warriors present.
-Being a Frenchman, whom the Indians of the area always preferred to the British, and as former American commander at Albany who had warned the Indians to ally with the Americans in their pursuit of independence, gave Lafayette cachet.
-He addressed the Indians with a speech "that was well composed, with the grace and nobility that you know in him."265 He congratulated those who had allied with America and chastised those who had raised "their hatchets" against Americans during the war.
-He advised all of them to join together around the fire [and] conclude reasonable bargains" with the Americans concerning trade and land purchases.
-Lafayette, according to Madison, "was the only conspicuous figure" at the meeting; "the commissioners were eclipsed."267 The chiefs responded with "great promises."
+during the war.
+He advised all of them to join together around the fire [and] conclude reasonable bargains" with the Americans concerning trade and land purchases.266 Lafayette, according to Madison, "was the only conspicuous figure" at the meeting; "the commissioners were eclipsed."267 The chiefs responded with "great promises."
 Having played a major role in restoring peace in upstate New York, Lafayette was eager to return to civilization "because all this savagery, despite my popularity, bores me to death, and my little bark hut is about as comfortable as a taffeta suit in the month of January."268